 - Iji was enhanced with nanomachines in order to combat the threat of alien invaders, because nanoweapons are about the only way to even scratch the alien's armor, much less go up against one and win.

-- Similarly to Iji above, the last boss of Sonic 3 & Knuckles must be damaged with it's own missiles: despite the fact that you are invincible, ramming the boss not only does no damage, but wastes the precious little seconds you have.
+- Similarly to Iji above, the first form of the last boss of Sonic 3 & Knuckles must be damaged with its own missiles: despite the fact that you are invincible, ramming the boss not only does no damage, but wastes the precious little seconds you have.

 - In Persona 3 and Persona 4, Personas are actually Shadows tamed and controlled by a sentient being's ego (with Shadows themselves being the coalesced feelings of despair and loathing in all people, so it can be said that Shadows are the Persona of humanity).
 As such, they can (and have) turn back on whomever they're a Shadow of and consume them, but are also the most effective way to fight Shadows.

-- Same with the Ghost type, though they're vulnerable to a number of other types as well.
+- The Ghost type also has a weakness to itself, though they're vulnerable to a number of other types as well.
 Since Giratina is of both types, it is often the best counter to itself.

-- In the first generation, the Psychic type, while resistant to itself on the Elemental Rock-Paper-Scissors tree, was such a Game Breaker that the only reliable counter was another Psychic.
-This was severely nerfed for generation 2.
+- In Pokémon Red and Blue, the Psychic type, while resistant to itself on the Elemental Rock-Paper-Scissors tree, was such a Game Breaker that the only reliable counter was another Psychic.
+This was severely nerfed for Pokémon Gold and Silver onwards, where the new Steel and Dark types (respectively) resisted and No Selled Psychic attacks.

 - Many other enemies do this too; robots use Shock attacks the most, and humanoids tend to use Force, both of which are the elements they're most weak to.